tshura/ml-intro-9/forest_ml/README.md

 ## Usage

 1. Clone this repository to your machine.
-2. Download [Heart Disease](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset) dataset, save csv locally (default path is *data/heart.csv* in repository's root).
+2. Download [Forest train](https://www.kaggle.com/competitions/forest-cover-type-prediction/data) dataset, save csv locally (default path is *data/train.csv* in repository's root).
 3. Make sure Python 3.9 and [Poetry](https://python-poetry.org/docs/) are installed on your machine (I use Poetry 1.1.13).
 4. Make sure to run all of the commands from the forest_ml folder, so the path for the active directory should look something like this C:\Users\...\forest_ml